AI Fluent · Chapter 04

 Role

-"You are the CTO of a language startup" produces different output than "You are a copywriter."
+"You are the CTO of a subscription app startup" produces different output than "You are a copywriter."
+The role shapes every decision the AI makes.

 02